 Bonus #3: What is PPF?
 Why Your Tesla Might Benefit From It.

 Bonus #3: Cleaning the Interior of Your Tesla

 Hopefully, you’ve taken a thing or two away from this guide.
 We want to empower Tesla owner’s to wash their own vehicles and do it the right way.
 Minimizing scratching and getting your Tesla looking your best is always a top priority.
-If you’re ever strapped for time, WashMyT.com offers Tesla Mobile Car Wash Services in every major city in the US.
+If you’re ever strapped for time, WashMyT.com offers Tesla Car Wash Services in every major city in the US.
 Check us out.